 They make sure that the national Curriculum, Foundation Stage Curriculum and Religious Education curriculum are taught appropriately, and that the school reports on children’s attainment within this.

-They select the Head Teacher and Deputy Heads.
+They select the Head Teacher.

 They assist in appointing other new staff.